kamipatel/PackagePushApp/README.md

 Edit Auth provider settings and update Create Named Credentials with URL as shown in {mydomain}.my.salesforce.com format.
 This mydomain is of packaging org.
 On Authorize packaging org again

-### Step 2 - Create/update lookup mapping records i.e. packaging org named credentials with a package record
+### Step 2 - Create/update lookup mapping records and validate connection to packaging orgs i.e. packaging org named credentials with a package record

+### Step 3 - Use the app to schedule package upgrade.
+Note: Go slow...Start with 1 package and schedule in future for one subscriber only